retrocomputacion/retrobbs/readme.md

  - Fixed terminal feature check, now is more reliable, albeit slower.
  - Fixed bug where an unsupported weather type would crash the *python_weather* module, in turn crashing the weather plugin and droping the connection.
  - Added 'wait cursor' to the audio module and webaudio plugin
+ - Fixed bugs when adding and editing users in *dbmaintenance.py*

 ---
 # 1.2 The *Turbo56K* protocol